Skip to Main Content

 Plagiarism

-GenAI can be a helpful tool for brainstorming topics, generating keywords for searching, and doing an initial search for scholarly sources within a field.
-It can also be tempting to ask a GenAI tool for help with writing a paper, re-wording someone else's research output, and the link.
+GenAI can be a helpful tool for brainstorming topics, generating keywords for searching, and conducting an initial search for scholarly sources within a field.
+It can also be tempting to ask a GenAI tool for help writing a paper, summarizing someone else's research, and articulating the link between someone else’s ideas and your own.
 Where do we draw the line with using GenAI and academic honesty/plagiarism?

 "At Cal State L. A., plagiarism is defined as the act of using ideas, words, or work of another person or persons as if they were one's own, without giving proper credit to the original sources" (Academic Honesty).